Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Conclusion

-We also confirm that many of the dSphs lie near their pericenters, which cannot simply be due to either selection effects or to an underestimate of the MW mass.
-This later result appears to be problematic if most dSphs are MW satellites.
-Finally we identify the strong prominence of the VPOS in the distribution of orbital poles, that includes a majority of dSph locations and orbits, confirming it as an important feature of the outer Galactic halo.
-Such a large fraction of VPOS members and their strong kinematic correlation is indicative of a real structure of dSphs, which could be in conflict with expectations for a cosmological infall of primordial dwarfs.
+We also confirm that many of the dwarf galaxies lie near their pericenters, which cannot simply be due to either selection effects or to an underestimate of the MW mass.
+This later result appears to be problematic if most dwarf galaxies are MW satellites.
+Finally we identify the strong prominence of the VPOS in the distribution of orbital poles, that includes a majority of dwarf galaxy locations and orbits, confirming it as an important feature of the outer Galactic halo.
+Such a large fraction of VPOS members and their strong kinematic correlation is indicative of a real structure of dwarf galaxies, which could be in conflict with expectations for a cosmological infall of primordial dwarfs.